Are there cracks in the facade of Barbie's Dreamhouse?

 [Barbie isn't] fading," she continues.
 "I just think it’s more becoming difficult to grow revenues.
 When you think about growing that on one doll, it’s very difficult to do."

 A digital push

-To that end, Mattel is planning a second-half push for Barbie that includes plenty of high-tech features.
-Among them: "Barbie’s Train and Ride Horse, which features gesture recognition software that reacts to Barbie’s commands; the new Barbie Digital Makeover product that transforms an iPad into a digital mirror … and the new Barbie Digital Dress doll that features LED and touch-screen technology allowing girls to design and customize Barbie’s fashions," the company says.
+To that end, Mattel is planning a second half push for Barbie that includes plenty of high-tech features, including "Barbie’s Train and Ride Horse which features gesture recognition software that reacts to Barbie’s commands; the new Barbie Digital Makeover product that transforms an iPad into a digital mirror for endless creative play with virtual make-up; and, the new Barbie Digital Dress doll that features LED and touch-screen technology allowing girls to design and customize Barbie’s fashions."

 As far as Barbie's cultural relevance in the face of newer and more innovative dolls, Gottleib does feel the classic doll may be lacking a bit in one area.

 "Barbie’s not going anywhere; she’s going to be around a long time," he says.
-However, he also says she might not adequately reflect the multicultural modern world.
-While there are several versions of Barbie that represent several races and countries across the globe, Gottleib says that, when the Barbie brand is invoked, it's the blonde-haired, blue-eyed model that instantly comes to mind.
+"But I think she will struggle as a white girl in a multicultural world."
+While there are several versions of Barbie that represent countries across the globe, Gottleib says that, when the Barbie brand is invoked, it's the blonde-haired, blue-eyed model that instantly comes to mind.
 "Forget the doll.
 Think about the brand," he says.
-"I think, in her DNA, she is essentially a statuesque blonde."
+"I think in her DNA she is essentially a statuesque blonde."

 Dolls in the Monster High line, and in others including MGA Entertainment's Bratz line — which was the focus of a years-long intellectual property dispute between Mattel and MGA — are far more racially ambiguous, which Gottleib sees as a plus.